mep-4d/dataModel/README.md

 <strong>_SubItem</strong> is appended to the associated main asset name

 <ul>
   <li><strong>SubItem:</strong> shall be a string descriptor that represents a component of the asset.
-The string shall use camel case if made up of multiple words</li>
+The string shall use camel case if made up of a maximum three words (a,b,c) which shall be as follows;</li>
 </ul>